From BR Bullpen

 Biographical Information

-One of baseball's greatest contact hitters during his career, Dale Mitchell had a .312 lifetime batting average in 11 years of major league play.
+A master batsman, Dale Mitchell was one of baseball's greatest contact hitters of his time, while compiling a .312 lifetime batting average in 11 years of major league play.
 During his seven full seasons as a regular, Mitchell hit .300 or better six times and almost never struck out.
-He was a key player on the 1948 World Series champion Cleveland Indians and made the All-Star team in 1949 and 1952 and had a very high career on-base-percentage of nearly 37 percent.
+He was a key player on the 1948 World Series champion Cleveland Indians and made the All-Star team in 1949 and 1952 and had a sterling career on-base-percentage of nearly 37 percent.

 Born in Oklahoma, Mitchell was a legendary player at the University of Oklahoma, where he set records for highest single-season batting average (.507) and highest college career batting average (.467) that still stand.
 Prior to his major league career, he worked for the Oklahoma Natural Gas Company along with future minor league star Joe Bauman, delivering bills.
 Turning pro, Mitchell hit .337 for Oklahoma City in 1946, his only season in the minors.